The dangerous idiots

 "Techno Squid signed with Memphis label, Ardent Records.
 They played SXSW, NXNE [MTV Canada famously told the band they were the only act they came to see at NXNE], were featured on MTV's 120 Minutes, toured the country, sharing bills with the likes of Cheap Trick, Alex Chilton, Cracker, Bare Naked Ladies, and All.
 Before long, however..." - The Arkansas Times

 The three members of Slept transplanted themselves from Little Rock to the chilly, intellectual environs of Cambridge, Massachusetts.
 Slept immediately began writing songs and touring around New England.
 Now, one lives in Little Rock, one lives in Boston, and one lives in Dublin.
 But, for a white hot minute, in the Boston music scene, these guys ruled.
-Oh, and they're gonna record some new songs in 2017.
+Oh, and they're gonna record some new songs in 2018 or 2019 or whenever.

 “I would categorize my intense compulsion to partake in Slept's 'Ick Tank' as more of an addiction than a pastime” – Stubble